 If you don't have the "accident forgiveness" option that may keep your auto insurance premiums from increasing, it's almost a wild-card guess to determine how much more you'll pay for insurance because of so many variables involved in this equation.

-Research reported in Money Watch determined that after a single chargeable accident with a $2,000 damage claim, the average auto insurance rate increase was 41 percent.
+Research has shown that single chargeable accident with a $2,000 damage claim can increase the average auto insurance rate by 41 percent.
 If you haven't had occasion to take your car to a body shop in recent years, $2,000 might signify something more than "minor."
 But, in fact, a single sideswipe that only grazes a couple of body panels can run even higher.

-One thing agreed upon by both of these sites and several others: If you have an accident with any of the following characteristics, your insurance rate could increase significantly, sometimes by more than 100 percent:
+One thing agreed upon by both of these sites and several others: If you have an accident with certain characteristics, your insurance rate could increase significantly, sometimes by more than 100 percent.

 There's a Downside

 Legislating against high rate increases after a minor or nonchargeable accident can be an act of pushing on a string.
 Insurance companies operating in states like New York with regulations prohibiting rate-rises for minor or nonchargeable accidents have maintained profitability by raising auto insurance rates in those states; generally, far above the national average.